Blog

 With different materials, building ages and degrees of degradation, this means that diagnosing potential issues manually can be a time-consuming process.

-• Information can hard to corroborate: Manual reporting takes time to compile and can slow down collaboration.
-Without centralised data, teams must rely on individual engineering drawings and paper reports, which delay condition assessments and lead to guesstimates with capital forecasting.
+Manual reporting takes time to compile and can slow down collaboration.
+Without centralised data, teams must rely on individual engineering drawings and paper reports, which delay condition assessments and lead to guesstimates in capital forecasting.

 The result?
 Larger backlogs.
 Higher costs.
 More reactive maintenance.